blcxtranslations/blcx/_translated/chapter-0041.md

 Using the medallion to open the restrictions, Lin Xuan returned to his room.
 As soon as he entered, he stood silently stood beside the bed and became gloomy.
 The reason was because originally, he wanted to simply waste some time in the cafeteria and wanted to see if he could hear any useful information.
 Who knew he would learn of such shocking news.

 When he initially learned that there would be four mid-rank techniques for sale in the afternoon session of the trades fair, he was in a great mood.
 Because his goal was simply to acquire the Spiritual Control technique that was included in these cultivation techniques.
-He did not have any requirements as to whether if it was a good or bad technique since it was only usable by Foundation Building cultivators and he was still far from that stage.
+He did not have any requirements as to whether if it was a good or bad technique since it was only usable by Foundation Establishment cultivators and he was still far from that stage.

-He only needed to learn the Spiritual Control technique, as to the mid-rank cultivation techniques of Foundation Building, he only needed to think about that when the time came.
+He only needed to learn the Spiritual Control technique, as to the mid-rank cultivation techniques of Foundation Establishment, he only needed to think about that when the time came.
 It was still too early right now.

 With this idea in mind, of the four techniques, he should not have a problem acquiring one of them.